dchakro/PiHoleOnMacOS/README.md

 ![adu4k9f8gsd7djb2321n4](assets/adu4k9f8gsd7djb2321n4.png)

-Note: A more secure approach would be to use [DNS over HTTPS](https://docs.pi-hole.net/guides/dns-over-https/).
+**Note:** To really secure your DNS requests an ideal approach would be to set up and use [DNS over HTTPS](https://docs.pi-hole.net/guides/dns-over-https/) with pihole.